Cwantic/Documentation/Explorer/Supervisor.md

 * Auto          : use the study's specified solver
 * Aster         : use Code_Aster solver (even if PIPESTRESS solver is specified in the study)
-* PipeStress    : use PIPESTRESS solver (even if Aster solver is specified in the study)
+* PipeStress    : use PIPESTRESS solver (even if Aster solver is specified in the study) - only for piping studies

 3. Calculation